tinymce/tinymce-docs/advanced/accessibility.md

 keywords: accessibility wai aria jaws nvda
 ---

-TinyMCE is compatible with screen readers such as JAWS and NVDA as it follows the WAI-ARIA specification.
+{{site.productname}} is compatible with screen readers such as JAWS and NVDA as it follows the WAI-ARIA specification.
 Use [NVDA](http://www.nvaccess.org/) together with [Firefox](https://www.mozilla.org/en-US/firefox/products/) for the best Accessibility experience.

 ## Keyboard shortcuts